-You likely use them every day, but have you ever stopped to consider the engineering marvel that is the bridge?
-They’re massive spans of concrete, metal, and wires which weigh thousands of tons yet remain standing — many even during destructive and violent natural disasters such as earthquakes, floods, and hurricanes.
+You likely use them every day, but have you ever stopped to consider how incredible bridges are?
+They’re massive spans of concrete, metal, and wires that weigh thousands of tons, yet remain standing even through destructive and violent natural disasters like earthquakes, floods, and hurricanes.

-Bridges are also key to the way we move and serve as an import aspect of many commuters.
-Despite this, how often do you read a piece extolling the greatness of a bridge, or hear an ode to their wonders?
+Bridges are also key to the way we move and serve as an important tool for many commuters.
+Despite this, how often do you read a piece extolling the greatness of bridges, or hear an ode to their wonders?
 Not often enough, by our measure.
 Let’s correct that, shall we?
-Here are the five of the most impressive bridges out there.
+Here’s a quick sampling of the biggest bridges out there.

 |Louisiana, United States||1956||23.87 miles||Louisiana Bridge Company|